nasa-jpl/autoRIFT/README.md

 * Input files include the master image folder (required), slave image folder (required), a DEM (required), local surface slope maps, velocity maps

 For modular use:
-* In Python environment, after importing ISCE "import isce", type "from components.contrib.geoAutorift.geogrid.Geogrid import Geogrid" to import the "geogrid" sub-module, and then type "obj = Geogrid()" followed by "obj.configure()" to initialize the "geogrid" object
+* In Python environment, type the following to import the "geogrid" sub-module and initialize the "geogrid" object

+       import isce
+       from components.contrib.geoAutorift.geogrid.Geogrid import Geogrid
+       obj = Geogrid()
+       obj.configure()

 * The "geogrid" object has several parameters that have to be set up (listed below; can also be obtained by referring to "testGeogrid.py"):

        ------------------radar parameters------------------